fuyuantan/rag-workflow/README.md

 # rag-workflow

+The content of the English Version is from the translation using Gemini.

 <details>
 <summary> English Version</summary>

-### This is the English content
+### This is the English Version

 0.When building a knowledge base, the first step is to consider whether RAG is truly necessary.
 If the knowledge base is smaller than 200k tokens (approximately 500 pages of material), you can directly include the entire knowledge base in the prompt given to the model, without needing RAG.

-1.Data Preprocessing
+1.Data Preprocessing<br>
 Terminology normalization or acronym expansion.

-2.Metadata Mapping
+2.Metadata Mapping<br>
 Add metadata fields to the raw data, in JSON format, including fields like "source path," "year," etc.

-3.Chunking
+3.Chunking<br>
 For TXT files with simple document structures, directly split by a fixed number of characters; an optional method is using a text splitter.
 For TXT files with complex document structures and multiple delimiters like newlines or spaces, use Recursive Character Text Splitter, which offers more flexible, non-fixed size splitting.
 For Documents, such as those containing PDFs, images, tables, or code (Markdown, Python, JS are somewhat similar to Recursive Character splitting but with different delimiters): use Unstructured to extract data.
 For multimodal data (text+image), use models like GPT-4V, LLaVA, or FUYU-8b to generate text summaries for images, then embed and store them in a vector DB; alternatively, use CLIP to generate image embeddings.